edgedb/edgedb-js/packages/ai/README.md

   Initiates a streaming query to the AI model and returns an asynchronous generator.
 This allows for handling streaming data as it arrives.

+- `async generateEmbeddings(input: string): Promise<Float32Array>`

+  Generates embeddings for a given input string for use in the `ext::ai::search` function.

 ## Example